Gman-Superfly/AKIRA/foundations/parallels/bec_analogy/BEC_CONDENSATION_INFORMATION.md

 ---

 *"The attention mechanism shares structural similarities with the nonlinear self-interaction term from BEC physics.
 This document explores that analogy, identifying where the mapping might hold and where it likely breaks down.
-This is exploratory work — a lens for thinking, not a claim of equivalence."*
+This is exploratory work, a lens for thinking, not a claim of equivalence."*

 ---